 In compliance with the Section 120(a) through (d) of the Higher Education Act (HEA) otherwise known as the Drug-Free Schools and Communities Act of 1989, the University distributes its Commitment to a Drug-Free Environment annually to all faculty, staff, and students.

-The University also conducts numerous programs throughout the academic year, including Alcohol Awareness Week, to raise awareness, such as:
+The University also conducts numerous programs throughout the academic year, including Alcohol Awareness Week, to raise awareness, such as social norms campaigns to address student self-reported drinking habits.